 Get inspired with this salmon-themed Russian alphabet primer (download pdf).
 No Russian skills required to enjoy great art, and you might even be able to guess a few or the English words if you’re lucky.
 But watch out, those Cyrillic letters can be tricky!

-See if you can find the following: salmon, Oncorhynchus, pink salmon, sockeye salmon, chum salmon, taimen, kype/hook, protected area, driftnet, poacing, seal, life cycle, roe, nest, embryo/egg, alevin, smolt, juvenile, range, migration, homing, factory, ornament.
+See if you can find the following: salmon, Oncorhynchus, pink salmon, sockeye salmon, chum salmon, taimen, kype/hook, protected area, driftnet, poaching, seal, life cycle, roe, nest, embryo/egg, alevin, smolt, juvenile, range, migration, homing, factory, ornament.
 Find all the answers and the story of how the primer was made here.

 Salmon Fun Facts

 Test your salmon IQ with our true and false quiz (download pdf).
 You can also try your wit with this crossword puzzle from Watershed Watch.

 What will I look like when I grow up?
 See if you can match the juvenile salmon in column one with its adult sea-run and spawning versions (download pdf).
 Get some help from our Pacific salmon species pages.